UK's Electra to return cash as part of financial review

 "Electra's strategic review doesn't contain any major surprises and we are pleased to see that the board has not been panicked into making any radical changes," Oriel Securities analyst Iain Scouller wrote in a note, maintaining his 'hold' rating on the stock.

-Electra cut the fee it pays to Electra Partners LLP, its investment manager, to 1 percent of its non-core investment portfolio from 1.5 percent earlier.
-It added that the fee would no longer be paid on Electra's cash assets.
-The company said the fee on its core investment portfolio would remain unchanged at 1.5 percent.
+Electra cut the fee it pays to Electra Partners LLP, its investment manager, to 1 percent of its investment portfolio from 1.5 percent earlier.
+It added that the fee would no longer include a share of Electra's cash assets.

 Under these new terms, the management fee paid out for the year ended September 2014 would have been 28 percent lower at 18 million pounds, Electra said.